alextousss/site/posts/2018-11-25_Integrate-Coinbase-Commerce-with-Django.md

 I’m quickly going to show you how to integrate Coinbase Commerce with Django.

 There won’t be any bullshit and I will assume you have a basic knowledge of Django.
-I won’t be cover any front-end thing.
+I won’t cover any front-end thing.

 **We’ll do it in two parts :**